croaky/blog/articles/kanban.md

 [CI](https://www.martinfowler.com/articles/continuousIntegration.html) build.
 Another GitHub webhook posts the pull request to a team [Slack](https://slack.com) channel.
-I move the card to the "Pull Requests" column.

 A teammate clicks the link in the Slack channel.
 The teammate comments in-line on the code,